 - 2 sets

-Designed by ULSTEIN, 'Siem Moxie' is the very first Service Operation Vessel developed and purpose-built for the offshore wind sector.
+Designed by ULSTEIN, 'Siem Moxie' is an Installation Support Vessel/Service Operation Vessel developed and purpose-built for the offshore wind sector.
+Main services/duties:

 Built at Fjellstrand Verft for Siem Offshore, the 'Siem Moxie' was named in Hamburg on 10 April 2014.
 E.ON took patronage of the ship after delivery.